turboMaCk/wai-enforce-https/README.md

 Overall, this package aims to be **secure by default** and **configurable** as much as possible to fit any specific needs.

+## Forwarded

+In addition to the main functionality (enforcement of HTTPS) this package also comes with module for parsing and encoding [Forwarded](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Forwarded) HTTP header.

 ## Examples